nasa-petal/PeTaL/README.md

 The Periodic Table of Life (PeTaL, pronounced petal) is a design tool aimed at allowing users to seemlesly move from ideas (from nature or other sources) to design.
 PeTaL is built around a graph database, machine learning tools, and a website.

+Note: Petal data pipeline does not work on OSX

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.